HaukeBartsch/unbids/README.md

 Most of these tags represent actual DICOM tags (not "dataset").
 The goal of this project is to generate new DICOM files that are valid (for a given PACS system) and contain the image data (from the .nii) and the header information (from the json).

+Warning: The .nii files may contain not primary image data but derived data such as ADC.
+The value range of such measures may not conform to the DICOM coding used in this project.
+All .nii is converted to DICOM by first measuring minimum and maximum values (3D measure).
+The data is aftewards (linearly) scaled from 0 (minimum value) to 2^12=4096 (maximum value) before its stored as individual DICOM images.

 Warning: This approach is problematic because not all DICOM tags are present in the json file, only the once deemed useful by the original conversion tool (DICOM to .nii + .json) have been included.
 Our re-created DICOM files will therefore have missing information that might be required for data processing steps like minimally pre-processing.
 Even worse our generated DICOM files will pretend to be coming from a vendor without following their standard.
 A tool that tries to process or visualize such DICOM data might produce errors.

 ### Build